bisterix-studio/parley/docs/latest/nodes/index.md

 ---
 description: |
-  This chapter goes over the Parley nodes.
+  This chapter goes over the Parley Nodes.
 ---

-This chapter goes over the Parley nodes.
-It covers all the available features of the Parley nodes and how to manage and use them.
+This chapter goes over the Parley Nodes.
+It covers all the available features of the Parley Nodes and how to manage and use them.